Delhi violence: Court criticises police for ‘lackadaisical approach’ towards prosecution of cases

 The court has asked the Delhi Police Commissioner to personally look into the matter.

 Between February 23 and February 26, 2020, clashes broke out between supporters of the Citizenship Amendment Act and those opposing the law in North East Delhi.
 The violence claimed 53 lives and hundreds were injured.
+A majority of those killed were Muslim.

 The magistrate on Friday was hearing a case filed on a complaint of a man named Rizwan, who alleged that a mob of about 200 to 300 people vandalised his house and looted around Rs 4,80,000.